By Sarah Kemp

 At the USO we are proud to answer his call to service.
 Across the world, more than 30,000 USO volunteers help our nation’s service members connect to family, home and country.

-Our volunteers range in age, and live everywhere from Anchorage to Boston and Dubai to Okinawa.
+Our volunteers not only range in age, they also live everywhere from Anchorage to Boston and Dubai to Okinawa.
 Regardless of their military affiliation or location, they all have one thing in common – they love supporting our service members.

 “This is the best volunteer job in the whole world!”
 USO Bay Area Volunteer LeAnn Thornton said as she shared a story about helping a soldier plan a surprise proposal for his girlfriend at his homecoming in San Francisco International Airport.

 An astounding 97% of our volunteers agree with Thornton, recommending the USO as a great place to volunteer.

-While most of our volunteers greet service members, making them feel at home at our centers, other opportunities may be available at your local center.
-You may find yourself helping plan events, organizing volunteer schedules, making deliveries or conducting mock interviews for transitioning service members.
+While many of our volunteers are tasked with greeting service members and making them feel at home at our centers, other opportunities may be available at your local center.
+You may find yourself helping plan events, organizing volunteer schedules, making deliveries or conducting mock interviews for service members transitioning out of service and into the civilian workforce.

-Martin Luther King, Jr. Day of Service is a federal holiday, but the employees are encouraged to observe it as a “day on, not a day off” and use the time to volunteer.
+Martin Luther King, Jr. Day of Service is a federal holiday, but USO sees the day more as a “day on, not a day off” and encourages military supporters to use the time to volunteer in support of their local military community.

 On Martin Luther King, Jr. Day, and every day, our USO volunteers are making time to serve in their communities showing our service members they care.
 Please consider meeting King’s challenge by volunteering for the USO.